skllfi/AuroraBridge/REFACTORING_PROGRESS.md

 # Refactoring Progress: Interactive ADB Guide

-We are in the process of refactoring the static `InstructionsScreen` into an interactive, multi-step `AdbActivationGuide`.
+This refactoring is complete.
+The static `InstructionsScreen` has been successfully replaced with an interactive, multi-step `AdbActivationGuide`.

 ### Completed Steps: